blaze2004/arjun/README.md

 # Arjun
-Arjun is an open source personal assistant designed for WhatsApp users to manage their schedule and get answers to general queries.
+Arjun is a personal assistant designed to manage your schedule and get answers to general queries.

 With natural language processing capabilities, users can send messages to Arjun and add events to their calendar, set reminders, and get general knowledge questions answered.

-Arjun brings the convenience of AI-powered tools to WhatsApp users.

 ## Getting Started
 To get started locally.

 * Clone this repo locally
 * Then create your environment variables.
-(Make sure to create a table named ```wa_bot_user_sessions``` in your postgresql database.)
+(Make sure to create a table named ```user_sessions``` in your postgresql database.)
 ```
 cp .example.env .env
 ```